-A Kruger Park Safari can be a self-drive or guided safari, a Walking Safari, Elephant back safari, fly-in safari, honeymoon safari, family safari, horse trail, 4x4 Adventurous Safari, include a hot air balloon safari, adventure safari or a relaxing well-earned safari - Go Safari will arrange you dream safari for you staying at a private game lodge and going on open vehicle safari drives offering an authentic safari in Greater Kruger Park.
+A Kruger Park Safari can be a self-drive or guided safari, a Walking Safari, fly-in safari, honeymoon safari, family safari, horse trail, 4x4 Adventurous Safari, include a hot air balloon safari, adventure safari or a relaxing well-earned safari - Go Safari will arrange you dream safari for you staying at a private game lodge and going on open vehicle safari drives offering an authentic safari in Greater Kruger Park.

 What makes the Kruger unique is that its biodiversity is unmatched, with 147 species of mammal, 492 of birds and 118 of reptiles, along with 628 types of trees, shrubs and grasses as well as thousands of insects.
 No other national park in the world can offer this.

 |Private Lodge Accommodation||Cost|

 |Per person sharing||ZAR 12 190.00|